 Skip to Main Content

-Two-factor authentication (2FA) adds a second layer of security to your online accounts, requiring extra information or a physical device to login.
+Multi-factor authentication (MFA) adds an additional layer of security to your online accounts, requiring extra information or a physical device to login.
 By requiring a second factor, we can prevent anyone but you from logging in, even if they know your password.

 Three steps to stronger authentication